 But who would want him!
 Neither Ethiopian nor English, neither lucky nor crazy, a capacious bird humming as he penned in his mind another enflamed letter to President Jefferson-he imagined the reply, polite and rhetorical.
-Those who had been to Philadelphia reported the statue of Benjamin Franklin before the library his very size and likeness.
-A wife?
-No, thank you.
-At dawn he milked the cows, then went inside and put on a pot to stew while he slept.
-The clock he whittled as a boy still ran.
-Neighbors woke him up with warm bread and quilts.
-At nightfall he took out his rifle-a white-maned figure stalking the darkened breast of the Union-and shot at the stars, and by chance one went out.
+Those who had been to Philadelphia reported the statue of Benjamin Franklin before the library his rifle-a white-maned figure stalking the darkened breast of the Union-and shot at the stars, and by chance one went out.
 Had he killed?
 I assure thee, my dear Sir!
 Lowering his eyes to fields sweet with the rot of spring, he could see a government's domed city rising from the morass and spreading in a spiral of lights....